feat(rig-derive): replace hand-rolled schema with schemars in #[rig_tool] (#1576)

 Note using

-#[tokio::main]requires you enable tokio’smacrosandrt-multi-threadfeatures or justfullto enable all features (cargo add tokio --features macros,rt-multi-thread).You can find more examples each crate’s
+#[tokio::main]requires you enable tokio’smacrosandrt-multi-threadfeatures or justfullto enable all features (cargo add tokio --features macros,rt-multi-thread).You can find more examples in each crate’s

 rig-onchain-kit- the Rig Onchain Kit.
 Intended to make interactions between Solana/EVM and Rig much easier to implement.